JonathanHelianthicusDoe/notes_on_toontown_strategy/organic_squirt/README.md

 heavily on lure when playing with others they don&rsquo;t know (and thus cannot trust to properly stun for the lure).
-Trap and drop are also fairly useful and are occasionally seen, but their usefulness is marginal within &rdquo;normal&ldquo; play; most organic trap users that I have met say that they mostly just wanted their railroad to one-shot level 12s.
+Trap and drop are also fairly useful and are occasionally seen, but their usefulness is marginal within &ldquo;normal&rdquo; play; most organic trap users that I have met say that they mostly just wanted their railroad to one-shot level 12s.
 Organic toonup is vastly underpowered in normal play, and is thus *exceedingly* rare.